-- Domain (%DOMAIN%).
-Name of the home domain of the computer being backed up. - Computer name (%COMPUTERNAME%).
-Name of the computer being backed up. - Date and Time (%DATETIME%).
-Date and time of the backup creation. - Sample path and file name matching the specified format:.
-View an example of the path and file name that matches the format string supplied in Backup path or Alternative backup path (optional). - Additional backup path (optional).
+- Sample path and file name matching the specified format: View an example of the path and file name that matches the format string supplied in Backup path or Alternative backup path (optional). - Additional backup path (optional): Backup Agent copies the backup to both the primary and additional backup path locations independently.
+This differs from how these paths work on the Local Storage tab.
 This option is not supported for BMR backups.